top of page

 Empowering Survivors, Preventing Abuse

 At It's Still Abuse, we’re not just raising awareness—we’re taking action.
-We’ve carefully chosen three outstanding organizations that are at the forefront of combating emotional abuse and domestic violence.
-All of our proceeds are split evenly between these charities and distributed each quarter, ensuring that your support directly contributes to providing resources, education, and assistance to survivors while working to prevent future abuse.
+We’ve carefully chosen four outstanding organizations that are at the forefront of combating emotional abuse and domestic violence.
+All of our proceeds are split evenly between the organizations outlined below and distributed each quarter, ensuring that your support directly contributes to providing resources, education, and assistance to survivors while working to prevent future abuse.

 logo-ndvh.jpg